browserengineering/book/book/scripts.md

 JavaScript can now modify the web page!^[Note that while rendering will update to account for the new HTML, any added scripts or style sheets will not properly load, and removed style sheets will (incorrectly) still apply.
-I've left fixing that to an exercise.]
+I've left fixing that as Exercise 10-7.]

 Let's try this out in our guest book.
 Say we want a 100-character limit on guest book entries to prevent long, incoherent rants from